navuboy/navuboy.github.io/_includes/research.md

     <div class="col-md-6" style="padding-left: 30px;padding-right: 30px;margin-left: -30px;">
         <h4 class="rtitle"><b><a href="{{ site.github.url }}/uav.html" class="main-link">Q-Learning for autonomous navigation of UAVs in indoor environments</a></b></h4>
         <p style="text-align:justify">
         Indoor Path Planning and Navigation of an ArDrone based on simple <strong>PID control+Q-Learning</strong>.
-The quadrotor learns to manoeuvres towards the goal point, along the uniform grid distribution(5X5) in the simulation environment based on a reward of -1 while not ending up in the goal state and a reward of +100 for reaching the goal.
+The quadrotor learns to manoeuvres towards the goal point, along the uniform grid distribution(5X5) in the simulation environment based on a reward of -1 while not ending up in the goal state and a reward of +100 for reaching the goal.[<b><a href="{{ site.github.url }}/uav.html" class="main-link">Read more</a></b>]
         </p>
         <!-- <a href="https://github.com/nav74neet/rl_ardrone" class="md-link btn-default btn rbtn">code</a>
         <a href="https://arxiv.org/abs/1801.05086" class="md-link btn-default btn rbtn">paper</a>